 We Received A Call For Help

-This past week we received an email from a reader who was asking for help creating a budget.
+We received an email from a reader who was asking for help creating a budget.
 They had a healthy household income, but were still living paycheck to paycheck and felt stuck.
-Their motivator for wanting to get their financial life in order was to be in a healthy position to start a family.
+Their motivator for wanting to get their financial life in order was to be in a strong position to start a family.

-You can view their email below (huge thanks to the reader for allowing me to share this with you all!!):
+You can view their email below; huge thanks to the reader for allowing me to share this.

-After a call and a few emails back and forth we were able to get a more complete picture of their financial situation.
+After a call and a few emails back and forth, we were able to get a complete picture of their financial situation.
 Here are some of the relevant details:

-- They live in a high cost of living urban area and rent an apartment.
+- They live in an urban high-cost-of-living area and rent an apartment.

 - Student Loans = $14,235